-Although FarmBot OS supports plug-and-play USB webcams, it is not possible to install additional camera drivers on FarmBot OS.
-FarmBot OS only supports plug-and-play cameras, and it’s very important to point out that although FarmBot OS is a Linux-powered Raspberry Pi, it is not intended to be used in the same manner as a Desktop machine where end users are free to add and remove the software components running on the machine.
-This means that FarmBot OS is not capable of directly running specialized cameras intended for scientific or specialized use (most consumer-grade USB webcams are fine, though).
+While FarmBot OS is a Linux-powered Raspberry Pi, it is not intended to be used in the same manner as a desktop computer where end users are free to add and remove the software components.
 FarmBot OS has a read-only filesystem and does not use the same Raspberry Pi Linux distribution that desktop Linux users are used to.

-In situations where you need to install special drivers or Python modules, we recommend adding a “sidecar” hardware module to the FarmBot.
-The sidecar computer would be a second Raspberry Pi (or similar) that is completely under your control and which does not run FarmBot OS.
-You would install Raspberry Pi OS on the sidecar and follow the directions provided by most tutorials found online.
+In situations where you need to install special drivers or Python modules, we recommend using sidecar hardware.
+Sidecar hardware is a second computer, typically a Raspberry Pi (or similar), that is completely under your control and which does not run FarmBot OS.
+You would install Raspberry Pi OS on the sidecar and follow the directions provided by tutorials found online to run your custom software and hardware.
+A sidecar may also be another Arduino, a cloud-based server, or even your laptop.

 Once the sidecar is configured, there are a number of ways you can support interaction between the FarmBot’s CPU and the sidecar:

-The sidecar module could then upload the photos to the FarmBot API, or you could store them on a completely different server that has higher storage limits than what the Web App provides.
+In the case of using a 3rd party camera system, the sidecar could be triggered to take a photo by the FarmBot, and then the sidecar could upload the photos to the FarmBot API, or you could store them on a completely different server that has higher storage limits than what the Web App provides.
 You could also perform image manipulation tasks directly on the sidecar.

 from farmbot import Farmbot